neo4j-graphacademy/graphathon-snippets/examples/mcp/README.md

     python examples/mcp/server/main.py
     ```

-2. Start the server in the `.vscode/mcp.json` configuration
+2. Start the server in the `.vscode/mcp.json` configuration.

-3. Open a new Agent by running command `Chat: Open Chat (Agent)`
+3. Open a new Agent by running command `Chat: Open Chat (Agent)`.